Optimal Team Practice

 Under the new policy, new graduates and early career PAs, as well as PAs who are changing specialties, would continue to practice in teams with physicians, and their scope of practice would be determined at the practice level.
 Regardless of whether a PA is early career, changing specialty, or simply encountering a condition with which they are unfamiliar, the PA is and will continue to be responsible for seeking consultation as necessary to assure that the patient’s treatment is consistent with the standard of care.
 It is not necessary or helpful to require that a PA enter into a formal supervisory agreement with a single physician or group of physicians, because such requirements can negatively affect team flexibility and, therefore, limit patient access to care without improving patient care.

-Rather than requiring a specific relationship with a physician, under the new Guidelines a new graduate PA would be able to report to or be supervised by a physician, a senior PA, or a chief PA.
+Rather than requiring an agreement with a specific physician, under the new Guidelines a new graduate PA would be able to report to or be supervised by a physician, a senior PA, or a chief PA.
 Being supervised by a PA would have many benefits to new graduate PAs, who would also be mentored in the PA role.
 New graduate PAs and PA employers are always responsible for assuring that there is adequate access to consultation and back-up.
-Removing a state law requirement for PAs to have a specific relationship with a physician does not diminish those responsibilities.
+Removing a state law requirement for PAs to have an agreement with a specific physician does not diminish those responsibilities.

 Yes.
 The draft policy was developed by the Joint Task Force on the Future of PA Practice Authority, a group convened to address a resolution submitted to the 2016 House of Delegates by the Association of Family Practice PAs.
 Of the 11 members of the Joint Task Force, two were full-time PA program faculty.
 During preparation of the resolution, the Joint Task Force held conference calls with key stakeholder groups, including a call with PA program directors.
 In addition, Joint Task Force leaders met with the PAEA Board prior to drafting the resolution that became the updated Guidelines.